Greginkansas/-openhab-openhab1wiki/TCP-Binding.md

 ## Introduction

 The TCPBinding provides basic support for TCP based ASCII protocols.
 It sends and receives data as ASCII strings.
-Data sent out is padded with a CR/LF.
+Data sent out is by default padded with a CR/LF (This behavior can be changed by the `tcp:postamble=` configuration option).
 This should be sufficient for many home automation devices that take simple ASCII based control commands, or that send back text based status messages.